php-graph/inference/README.md

 # Inference

-The project is a PHP component designed to simplify the integration and usage of Large Language Models (LLMs) from various providers, including Ollama, OpenAI, Mistral, DeepSeek, and more.
+This project is a PHP component designed to simplify the integration and usage of Large Language Models (LLMs) from various providers, including Ollama, OpenAI, Mistral, DeepSeek, and more.
-It offers a unified interface for :
+It offers a unified interface for:

 * Interacting with chat models (standard completions, streaming, etc.)
 * Generating vector embeddings